The Only 1 Star Michelin Restaurant in Phuket

-The first thing you see when entering the restaurant is the Michelin red plate proudly displayed in the entrance with flowers and spotlights.
+The first thing you see when entering the restaurant is the Michelin red plate proudly displayed in the entrance, surrounded by flowers and spotlights.
 The team welcomes you warmly, then lead you to the bar where you can enjoy some lovely cocktails, champagne or wines before dinner.
 The design is cosy and relaxing but sitting outside would have been so great if weather was on our side.
-We arrived on a wet day, so there was no outdoor sitting and couldn’t enjoy the sunset that usually is precisely in front of the terrace.
+We arrived on a wet day, so there was no outdoor sitting and couldn’t enjoy the sunset that usually sets right in front of the restaurant.

-Wen ready we were invited to move to the dining room just next to the bar.
-The place is quite small and modest with only a few tables, very cosy and intimate.
+Once ready we were invited to move to the dining room just next to the bar.
+The place is quite small and modest with only a few tables, very welcoming and intimate.

 ‘Pru’ is a Thai word describing the place where the forest meets the sea, implying a particularly rich soil.
 Pru has a strong commitment to using only local ingredients, mostly grown in their garden in the resort, around Phuket island, or in Northeast Thailand.

-The menu consisted mostly of two options: five courses and eight courses both with possible wine pairing, but no ‘A la carte’ menu.
+The menu consists mostly of two options: five courses and eight courses, both with possible wine pairing, but no ‘A la carte’ menu.
 As we are rather small eaters, we considered the five-course option but were kindly advised to go with the eight courses, as portions are tiny.
 So we did.

 As always in high-level restaurants, you first receive a couple of sophisticated amuse-bouches before the starters.
 These were refreshing and delicious.